-Note: If a high pitch warning tone sounds for three seconds and the light in the switch is flashing, it indicates a malfunction.
-The system will be disabled.
-Have the system checked by properly trained technicians.
-You will hear an intermittent tone at a distance of up to 180 centimetres (71 inches) between the obstacle and rear bumper, 80 centimetres (31 inches) between the obstacle and front bumper and 60 centimetres (24 inches) to the side.
+You will hear an intermittent tone at a distance of approximately 150 centimetres (59 inches) between the obstacle and rear bumper, approximately 80 centimetres (31 inches) between the obstacle and front bumper and approximately 50 centimetres (20 inches) to the side.
 Decreasing the distance accelerates the intermittent tone.
-A continuous tone will start at a distance of less than 30 centimetres (11 inches).
+A continuous tone will start at a distance of less than 30 centimetres (11 inches) to the front and rear bumper.